Get instant quote

 Do you need support structures for SLA & DLP 3D printing?

-Stereolithography (SLA) and Digital Light Processing (DLP)create 3D printed objects from a liquid (photopolymer) resin by using a light source to solidify the liquid material.
+Stereolithography (SLA) and Digital Light Processing (DLP) create 3D printed objects from liquid photopolymer resin using a light source to selectively solidify each layer.
+For a broader overview, see our guide on What is SLA 3D printing?

 An SLA print with support structures